About Our Office

 The Office of Pre-Professional Programs and Advising serves full-time undergraduates and alumni of the Krieger School of Arts & Sciences and the Whiting School of Engineering who are seeking careers in health care and law.
 Services include one-on-one advising in curricular and pre-professional planning, phone advising, workshops, programs and webinars, and application assistance.
 Pre-professional advisers serve as a resource throughout a student’s undergraduate career, providing information about course selection, volunteer involvement, law- and health-related internships and exploring gap year opportunities.

-- completed a minimum of six premedical requirements at Johns Hopkins
+- Have completed a minimum of four premedical science courses (biology, chemistry, and physics) while at Johns Hopkins University.
+This does not include AP coursework.

-- have met the submission deadlines as established by the Pre-Professional Office
+- Meet the submission deadlines as established by the Pre-Professional Office.

 The Office provides planning and application support for undergraduate students and alumni interested in and applying to law school.
 Students take advantage of similar services including one-on-one advising in curricular and pre-professional planning, office-sponsored workshops and programs, and assistance through the application process.
 The law school application process does not involve a Committee Letter.